Minocrisy/minocrisy-ai-tools/README.md

   - OpenAI (for language processing)
   - RunwayML (for animation)
   - xAI (for Grok chat, optional)
+  - Google Gemini (for text and image generation, optional)
   - Hedra (for character video generation, optional)
 - Google Cloud account (for deployment)